Searching for the prettiest palaces & castles in Southern Germany? You poor thing- have you got brain-ache yet?

 Ticket price: To do the morning tour, it’s 30.50€ and can be booked here.
 There’s also a restaurant- no reservation needed!

 Phew!
 That was a long post.
 Did you find it useful?
 Find something new to add to the Bucket List?
 Most of these places can be added to any sort of road trip, long weekend or city break, no matter how you’re travelling.
 We had 2 weeks for our trip from the UK, and managed to get as far East as Neuschwanstein & climbed up Zugspitze.
 But we need to return so we can finish the list for ourselves.
 3/4 weeks would be ample time to see them all- but remember these are only the ones in southern Germany!!
 Loads more to explore in the north another time.
-There are also plenty of fairytale towns in Europe for you to explore!
+There are also plenty of fairytale towns in Europe for you to explore, as well as the 50 most beautiful castles in the world!
 Will the fun never end?!?!

 TELL ME- which of these castles and palaces have you visited?
 Which would you like to?